What is a garden leave ?

 Responsibilities: During garden leave, employees are often relieved of their day-to-day work duties but may still be subject to obligations such as non-compete clauses, non-solicitation agreements, or restrictions on contacting clients or colleagues.

-Employees need to understand these impacts and review employee's contract to ensure they know their rights and entitlements while on garden leave.
+Employees need to understand these impacts and review employee’s contract to ensure they know their rights and entitlements while on garden leave.
+Additionally, the concept of employees garden leave is not a punishment but a contractual obligation that can have various commercial and legal benefits for employers.

 Legal considerations and enforceability of garden leave clauses